DavidH49/rustbrot/README.md

 # rustbrot
 Simple Mandelbrot renderer in Rust
-Requires my implementation of complex numbers.

 ## main.rs
 Contains the `main` function and a function that prints information about the current configuration.